swisschain/Lykke-HftApi-Docs/source/index.html.md

 ```

 ### Rest API
-In the Rest API contact timestamp type present as `number` with "Milliseconds since Unix Epoch" format of date-time.
+In the Rest API contact, the `TimeStamp` type is presented as a `number` with "Milliseconds in Unix Epoch" format of date-time.

 > Example in Rest API